Materials-Consortia/OPTIMADE/optimade.md

 As described in section [3.6.
 Relationships](#h.3.6), it is possible for the API implementation to describe relationships between entries of the same, or different, entry types.
 The API implementation MAY support queries on relationships with an entry type `<entry type>` by using special nested property names:

-- `<entry type>.id` references a list of ids of relationships with entries of the type `<entry type>`.
+- `<entry type>.id` references a list of IDs of relationships with entries of the type `<entry type>`.
 - `<entry type>.description` references a correlated list of the human-readable descriptions of these relationships.

 Hence, the filter language acts as, for every entry type, there is a property with that name which contains a list of dictionaries with two fields, `id` and `description`.
 For example: a client queries the `structures` endpoint with a filter that references `calculations.id`.
 For a specific structures entry, the nested property may behave as the list `["calc-id-43", "calc-id-96"]` and would then, e.g., match the filter `calculations.id HAS "calc-id-96"`.
 This means that the structures entry has a relationship with the calculations entry of that id.

 > **Note:** formulating queries on relationships with entries that have specific property values is a multi-step process.
-> For example, to find all structures with bibliographic references where one of the authors have the last name "Schmit" is performed by the following two steps:
+> For example, to find all structures with bibliographic references where one of the authors has the last name "Schmit" is performed by the following two steps:
 >
 > - Query the `references` endpoint with a filter `authors.lastname HAS "Schmit"` and store the `id` values of the returned entries.
-> - Query the `structures` endpoint with a filter `references.id HAS ANY <list-of-ids>`, where `<list-of-ids>` is the ids retrieved from the first query separated by commas.
+> - Query the `structures` endpoint with a filter `references.id HAS ANY <list-of-IDs>`, where `<list-of-IDs>` is the IDs retrieved from the first query separated by commas.
+>
+> (Note: the type of query discussed here corresponds to a "join"-type operation in a relational data model.)

 ### Properties that can be unset